 David Foot – Vice-President

 Dave retired in 2000 as Chief Executive of Global Marine Systems Ltd, a profitable business with a turnover of £600 million per annum.
-With his business background and expertise, Dave is a valuable member of the Finance Committee.
+With his business background and expertise, Dave is a valuable member of our team.
 He is also past President of Highcliffe Rotary and Chairman of the Trustees of a Museum.

 Gary Hepburn – Chairman of the Board of Trustees